carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 - `error`: something has gone badly wrong, but the program hasn’t hurt anything.
 - `critcal`: potential loss of data, security breach, etc.

-If we want to see the output from less severe levels, we'd need to change the minimum level in the logging configuration.
+If we want to see the output from less severe levels (i.e. turn our debugging statements on), we'd need to change the minimum level in the logging configuration.
-We can also provide the name of a file to write the logging information to so that it isn't lost when we finish our command line session.
+We can also provide the name of a file to write the logging information to, so that it isn't lost when we finish our command line session.

 ~~~
 # for loop only required in notebooks